Ari-Roda/Penetration-Testing/methodology/2. Scanning & Footprinting/iii. Footprinting.md

 once you have access to the machine a uname -a can be used to check if the OS guess is correct

+footprinting web servers is useful since it is one of the most public facing devices.
+Httprint tool can be used for this.

+httprint -P0 -h <target host> -s <signature file> : -P0 no pings

+one of the first things to do for web servers is to check what http verbs it allows. using the options verb you can find if it allows PUT or DELETE which may be able to be exploited.

+exploiting PUT may allow you to get a reverse shell by putting a PE on the target byt the PUT verb requires you to know the size of the file which can be done with linux command  wc -m <file>.